Nudgee Class of 2026 · Dads & Sons

 If it isn't on film, it didn't happen.

 Every trophy other than the Inaugural Cup and Runners-Up requires video evidence handed in at the scoring desk.
 Best Shot, longest drives, nearest the pin, Take On The King, the lot.
 Sons film for their dads.
 Playing partners film the Mutiny.
-The video reel runs during dessert and the room votes.
+The video reel plays at the clubhouse during the wrap-up drinks and the room votes.

 № 01